The M.A. in Language and Literature is an academically rigorous degree program at the graduate level.

 To receive an M.A. in Language and Literature, students must complete:

-- 1 required Research Methods course, taken for credit, within the first year of enrollment
+- 1 required Research Methods course (3 credit hours), taken for credit, should be among the first four courses the student takes.

 - Visit the Future Courses page to see when this class will be offered next.